craftslab/lintmanifest/README.md

 ## Features

+- Support to lint revision in branch of repository.

-- Support to lint revision in Android Manifest.
+- Support to lint revision as HEAD in branch of repository.